salim-brahem/Syst-mes-r-partis/spring-kafka-master/README.md

-This application performs four main tasks:
+This application performs four key tasks:
 - Testing a consumer
 - Testing a producer
 - Testing a supplier